Super Mario Sunshine/Unused Objects

 Included with the Stu generator drawing is an early version of the pile-of-goop generator.
 It consists of five nearly-flat rings using this texture.
 It was likely included by accident due to the name similarity.
 None of its proper animations are included, and the final version's animations aren't compatible with it due to using a different number of joints.

-A set of odd mirror maps are found in most if not all map\mirror files.
-There are four models in it, including two pairs of what are likely windows and a puddle with a rough surface.
-The fourth model is a slightly bigger puddle without a rough surface.
-Their positions don't match up with any other model, including the early Bianco Hills height map.
-The fact that the two sets of windows are facing towards each other suggests they belong to a map with multiple buildings, such as Delfino Plaza.
+A set of odd mirrors are found in most stages' map\mirror folders.
+There are four mirrors, two of which are likely windows which are labelled as mirror00 and "mirror01, one is a puddle with a rough surface called "puddle_ind00", and the fourth is the same puddle with no texture called "puddle00".
+Their positions don't match up with any stages, including the early Bianco Hills goop height map.
+The fact that both window-shaped mirrors are facing towards each other suggests they once belonged to a map with multiple buildings like Delfino Plaza.

 File Select Brick Block